vaibhavallure/testrepo/Readme.md

 - Setup cron* files on project root in a crontab
 - Setup mails on server so that sales, marketing etc.. can be aware of their tasks
 - Edit /class/millesima_abstract.php to setup Host server
-- Mount CUMULUS folder on host CF : cronCampaign.php (untested by me as I am writing this - is it used ?)
 - Test stuffs before deploying ...

 ## Todos
 - Save PromotionCards to database
+- Create a task to copy tinyclues/archivage on internal network
 - Ugrade Slim Library as we're using a very old one
 - Migrate database to mysql 8.0 using modern encoding utf8mb4
+- Change usage of library/PHPExcel to vendor/phpoffice